South East Europe: Rehabilitating our Common heritage

 The Integrated Rehabilitation Project Plan/Survey of the Architectural and Archaeological Heritage (IRPP/SAAH) Joint Programme which was implemented by the Council of Europe and the European Union in South-Eastern European countries from 2003 to 2010, was followed by the

 Ljubljana Process until 2014.
 The aim has been to test and implement a heritage management tool based on the identification of "priority interventions" and the drawing up of "integrated rehabilitation projects" targeting the social and economic potential of the monuments and sites.

-The IRPP/SAAH methodology has allowed work on 172 monuments and sites considered as priorities by the countries.
+The IRPP/SAAH methodology has allowed work on 220 monuments and sites considered as priorities by the countries.
 More than 80% of them have already benefited from funds generated under the impetus of the Joint Programme.

 Ljubljana Process - Interactive application